Hotel Caruso, Ravello, Italy

 Image 3 of 20

 The rooms aren’t huge, but the view is easily one of the best in the world.
-If sleeping in a translucent bubble nestled in pristine Icelandic forest weren’t enough, book between April and August and there’s a good chance of seeing the Northern Lights as you drift off.
+If sleeping in a translucent bubble nestled in pristine Icelandic forest weren’t enough, book between late August to April and there’s a good chance of seeing the Northern Lights as you drift off.

 Amanjena, Marrakech, Morocco